joelek/ts-autoguard/readme.md

 * Write unit tests.
 * Unify MessageGuard and MessageGuardBase.
 * Provide defaults for values having only a single option in RPC.
+* Set content-type for uppercased file suffixes.
+* Migrate functionality used in Nexus to Nexus.

 ## Syntax